 Warming up before you start hooping is essential to get your body and mind ready.
 It is also super important if you have injuries or pain in your body.

-Here are 12 activating hula hoop warm-up ideas for you and scroll to the bottom for some video examples of hoop warm-ups.
+Here are 12 activating hula hoop warm-up ideas for you.
+Scroll to the bottom for some video examples of hoop warm-ups.

 1. Full body deep breaths

 Begin any session with full body, rib and lung expanding breaths.
 Allow your inhales and exhales to fill your body with oxygen and calm your mind, letting go of any tension in your body and pressure in your mind.

 While inside your hoop hold your hoop in your hand and drop your arms at full length taking a deep breath, lift you hoop up above your head, then breathing out lower the hoop down around your body until it as close to the ground as you can go.
 Slowly rise back up, using your breath as a guide and supporting your body to move freely.
 Repeat 3 or more times, finding a rhythm that flows for you.

 3. Body fold and arm stretch

 Place your hoop vertically behind your back.
 Find a comfortable hand grip position.
 Holding the left side of your hoop with your left hand and holding the right side of the hoop with your right hand.
 Slowly bend forward and carefully push your hoop toward the ground so you are stretching your arms.

 Tip: If this is too much for your shoulder range of movement you can start with the hoop in front of your body and push it out and forward as you bend.

 Holding your hoop vertically behind your body and tilting your body from side to side to gently open up your sides.

 Standing inside your hoop holding it at waist height gently twist your torso, bring your upper body and hoop with you but leaving your feet centred on the ground, left and right.
 Tip: Lift one heel then the other if it gives you more freedom of movement in your lower back.